swerizwan/pmrr/README.md

 ### 3DPW

 3DPW (3D Poses in the Wild) is a dataset containing outdoor video sequences with accurate 3D human poses captured using IMUs and cameras.
 It is widely used to evaluate 3D body posture and gesture recognition in natural environments.
 You can download the dataset from the [official 3DPW website](https://virtualhumans.mpi-inf.mpg.de/3DPW/).

+### IEMOCAP

+IEMOCAP (Interactive Emotional Dyadic Motion Capture) is a multimodal dataset containing acted conversational recordings with annotated emotional expressions.
+You can download the dataset from the [official 3DPW website](https://sail.usc.edu/iemocap/).

+### AffectNet

+AffectNet is a large-scale facial expression dataset collected from the internet, containing images annotated with discrete emotion categories and valence-arousal labels.You can download the dataset from the [official 3DPW website](https://mohammadmahoor.com/pages/databases/affectnet/).

 ## Preview of Demo Results: